Tampa Bay Catholics and Evangelicals discuss the environment and disease outbreaks

 Whether it’s a group from your parish, workplace, or school, your Creation Care team unites the people around you.
 You’ll work to make a difference, create more sustainable facilities, and advocate for faith-informed climate policies.
 Creation Care teams help transform your community to be, in Pope Francis’s words, “protectors of God’s gifts.”

-Join us if you’re ready to lead a Creation Care team.
+Join us if you’re ready to lead a Creation Care team or of you wish to register an already exiting team.

-Are you ready to create your own team?
-Join us if you’re ready to lead your team and meet at least once a month for the next year to produce real results in your community.
+Join us if you’re ready to lead your team to produce real results in your community.

 Every month, your group will receive a resource e-mail.
-It might contain an advocacy alert, hands-on activities for your team to undertake whether you're sustainability novices or veterans, and a reflection/prayer to spur discussion or to use at your meetings.
+It might contain an advocacy alert, hands-on activities for your team to undertake whether you're sustainability novices or veterans, and a reflection/prayer for use at your meetings.

 In addition, your group will receive wrap-around support.
 We host conference calls and webinars to train and inspire you.
 We also provide Creation Care Teams with access to an exclusive Facebook group, where you can share resources and your successes and challenges.